paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

 In retrospect, this was problematic in a number of ways:

 * The menu button (`.c-menu`) was not adjacent to the element it controlled (`c-navigation-drawer`).
-Moving focus around the page like this can be confusing, especially if it's not managed properly.
+Moving focus around the page like this can be confusing, especially if it’s not managed properly.
 * All navigation on the site was grouped together, even though each set of links served a different purpose.
 * The drawer behaviour relied on having a link behave like a button.
 However, [the first rule of ARIA][7] states: